 Let’s dive into what deal management actually is, and find out how deal management software is now being used to maximize the profitability of deals across a range of different industries.

-Deal Management, Defined
+Deal Management Defined

 As said above, deal management can be defined as the practice of identifying, monitoring, and analyzing a wide range of deal-related parameters.
 These parameters might include anything from a customer’s purchasing history to the status of the product they’re interested in and the discount levels that they’ve recently been granted.
 Good deal management will also consider operational constraints, using such information to create the best possible deals for a company and its customers.

-The primary aim of all deal management is securing a deal that works for a seller in several ways.
+The primary aim is securing a deal that works for a seller in several ways.
 Good deals will, of course, offer the maximum potential profits on a sale – and will therefore provide a considerable ROI.
 But they’ll also take other factors into account, for example, the company’s market share and how deals might affect this over time, as well as the revenue of the entire brand – not just revenue from the product in question.

 Deal management encompasses almost all elements of the sales process.
 So it’s hugely important for companies who want to consistently make good deals, not just more deals that may actually be more costly for them in the long run – either by cheapening brand perceptions or capturing minimal margins (if any!), or both.

 Effective deal management is now being facilitated through the use of innovative solutions which have been designed to maximize the potential of a whole range of different factors.
 Such solutions help with everything from data analysis, used to inform the best way to secure deals, and automated information on discount levels.
-Deal management solutions can also be used to keep an eye on sales team performance indicators, such as the time taken to secure a deal and any other factors that may have influenced a buyer’s decision.
+These solutions can also be used to keep an eye on sales team performance indicators, such as the time taken to secure a deal and any other factors that may have influenced a buyer’s decision.

-There are two parts to deal management: the first is the process to successfully negotiate agreements for providing goods and services with pricing and terms specific to the buying organization.
+There are two parts to deal management: the first is the process to successfully negotiate agreementsfor providing goods and services with pricing and terms specific to the buying organization.

 The second part of deal management is executing the agreement over its lifetime, and facilitating easy, informed negotiations for additional, profitable ongoing agreements with the same customer.
 This includes timely and accurate pricing, adherence to any agreed terms for pricing or supply, as well as monitoring for contract performance issues, including surcharges, fees, or even volume compliance.